onaio/js-tools/README.md

 The `packages` directory is meant to hold all our shared js tools as "packages".

+### Contribution Guidelines

+High level design goals/guidelines for packages are:

+- Clean standards-compliant code.
+- Don't reinvent the wheel.
+- Don't repeat yourself
+- As-good-as-possible Documentation.
+- A small set of orthogonal features.
+If two features are very similar, one should be removed.

+\*\* these are inspired by [fish](https://fishshell.com/docs/2.0/design.html).

 ## Creating a New Package

 ```sh